Steps Once Admitted

 If you are interested in living off campus, Off-Campus Life offers services to students.

-All full-fee paying resident-instruction graduate students enrolled in six credits or more are required to enroll in the CSU student health insurance plan, or to opt-out by demonstrating health insurance coverage at a comparable level.
+All full-fee paying in-person graduate students enrolled in six credits or more are required to enroll in the CSU student health insurance plan, or to opt-out by demonstrating health insurance coverage at a comparable level.
 For more information, please review the Mandatory Health Insurance page.
+Information about other health requirements for resident-instruction students is available in the New Student Checklist for Graduate Students.

 Your RamCard is your student ID and is your ticket to just about everything at Colorado State University, and they are required for all students attending on-campus classes.
 Visit RamCard.colostate.edu for info on how to get your card.
 Once you have your RamCard, RamCash can be added to your account to buy food and access other campus services like parking and printing.
 Plus, RamCash purchases allow you to pay it forward by supporting on-campus businesses and CSU Departments.

-Visit the Graduate School Orientation webpage for an introduction to resources for graduate students and information about orientation offerings.
+In-person graduate students should visit the Graduate School Orientation webpage for an introduction to resources for graduate students and information about orientation offerings.

 Bookmark this digital handbook for use throughout your student journey.
 Take some time to review student expectations as well as our Principles of Community.

 You will likely have to adapt and make life changes in graduate school.
 Interacting with students who understand what you’re going through can help you feel more supported and connected.
 CSU is home to over 475+ student organizations, ranging from academic/pre-professional to social and recreational.
 Explore organizations that interest you at RamLink.
 Or, consider joining the Graduate Peer Mentoring Program.
+Both programs provide offerings for in-person and online students.

 Join your peers in the GradSpace.
 It is exclusively designed for CSU graduate students and postdoctoral scholars in all programs.
 It’s a great place to socialize, work, collaborate, recharge, and find your graduate community.
 Learn more about hours of operation, how to reserve meeting room space and more on the GradSpace website.